Updated: Feb 04, 2023

-Living with roommates after college has its perks; it can mean a potentially lower cost of living if you're splitting expenses with someone (or several someones).
-If you've only ever shared a dorm room before, however, living with a roommate post-graduation may take some getting used to.
+Living with roommates after college has its perks.
+It can mean a potentially lower cost of living if you're splitting expenses with someone.
+But if you've only ever shared a dorm room before, living with a roommate post-graduation may take some getting used to.

 "In college, you're really looking for someone who matches your lifestyle," says Ian Michael Davis, a credit risk analyst who lived with roommates after his college graduation.